BogdanBaicu/Perfect-Power-Processing-using-Map-Reduce/README.md

 # Perfect Power Processing using Map Reduce

 ## About The Project
-Multithreading program which takes as imput a set of files and finds all the perfect powers grater than 0.
+Multithreading program which takes as input a set of files and finds all the perfect powers grater than 0.

 ## Implementation
 The program was built using C++ and Pthreads Library.